ganelson/inform/resources/Documentation/Writing with Inform.md

 2) Numbers in binary, octal or hexadecimal are read as _unsigned_.
 So `hexadecimal FFFFFFFF` is allowed, but produces the same number as `-1`; `hexadecimal FFFFFFFE` is equivalent to `-2`; and so on.
 In hexadecimal notation, our extreme `number` values of -2147483648 and 2147483647 are `hexadecimal 80000000` and `hexadecimal 7FFFFFFF`, respectively.

-3) Leading zeroes are allowed in binary, octal or hexadecimal, so that `hexadecimal 01FF` is legal, even though the same trick in decimal (`0004`, say) is not.
+3) Leading zeros are allowed in binary, octal or hexadecimal, so that `hexadecimal 01FF` is legal, even though the same trick in decimal (`0004`, say) is not.

 We can also print back numbers in other number bases: